wechaty/docusaurus/jekyll/_posts/2021-01-14-wechaty-puppet-service.md

 In Feb 2020, we finished the [Wechaty gRPC](https://github.com/wechaty/grpc) service abstracting module with the [wechaty-puppet-hostie](https://github.com/wechaty/wechaty-puppet-hostie) implementation.

 Wechaty gRPC is always auto-generating gRPC client from our [wechaty.proto](https://github.com/wechaty/grpc/tree/master/proto/wechaty) service defination, and publish them as multi-language modules.
-Learn more about how it works of our DevOps pipe by reading our [GitHub Action Workflows](https://github.com/wechaty/grpc/tree/master/.github/workflows).
+Learn more about how it works of our DevOps pipeline by reading our [GitHub Action Workflows](https://github.com/wechaty/grpc/tree/master/.github/workflows).

 ## Wechaty Puppet Service

-_Wechaty Puppet Service_ is a gRPC for _Wechaty Puppet Provider_.
+_Wechaty Puppet Service_ is gRPC for _Wechaty Puppet Provider_.

 For example, we can cloudify the _Wechaty Puppet Provider_ `wechaty-puppet-padlocal` to a _Wechaty Puppet Service_ by running our _Wechaty Puppet Service Token Gateway_.